 The W/B HIDTA prevention initiatives promote drug-free values.
-HIDTA funds multidisciplinary teams composed of local government agencies and community groups influential in children’s social development to provide support, training and resources to build social networks, mobilize citizens in problem-solving and youth development, overcome social disorder and decline, and enhance community cohesion.
+HIDTA funds multidisciplinary teams composed of local government agencies and community groups influential in the social development of children and welfare of its citizens to provide support, training and resources to build social networks, mobilize citizens in problem-solving and youth development, overcome social disorder and decline, and enhance community cohesion.

 Prevention initiatives include law enforcement partnerships participating at operational and policy-making levels.
-A nexus has been formed with law enforcement and other public and private sector program elements.
+A nexus has been formed among law enforcement and other public and private sector program elements.
 There is an ongoing effort to expand alternative funding to enhance the prevention component of this HIDTA, primarily through grant development.

-Opioid Prevention Resources
+Substance Use Prevention Resources

 Resources from the White House Office of National Drug Control Policy: